 - 1. Name of subdivision shall be shown in bold legible letters, as stated in Chapter 177, Florida Statutes, as amended.
-The name of the subdivision shall be shown on each sheet included and shall have legible lettering of the same size and type including the words "section," "unit," "replat," "amended," etc. - 2.
+The name of the subdivision shall be shown on each sheet included and shall have legible lettering of the same size and type including the words "section," "unit," "replat," or "amended". - 2.
 Name and address of subdivider. - 3.
-North arrow, graphic scale, and date of plat drawing.

-- 4. Vicinity map showing location with respect to existing streets, landmarks, etc., and total acreage of the subdivision and total number of lots.
+North arrow, graphic scale and date of plat drawing. - 4.
+Vicinity map showing location with respect to existing streets, landmarks, and total acreage of the subdivision and total number of lots.
 The vicinity map shall be drawn to show clearly the information required, but not less than one (1) inch to two thousand (2,000) feet.
 U.S. Geological Survey Maps may be used as a reference guide for the vicinity map. - 5.
-Exact boundary line of the tract, determined by a field survey, giving distances to the nearest one-hundredth (1/100) foot and angles to the nearest minute, shall be balanced and closed with an apparent error of closure not to exceed one (1) in five thousand (5,000). - 6.
+Exact boundary line of the tract, determined by a field survey, giving distances to the nearest one-hundredth (1/100) foot and angles to the nearest second, shall be balanced and closed with an apparent error of closure not to exceed one (1) in five thousand (5,000). - 6.
 Legal description of the tract. - 7.
-Names of owners of adjoining lands with their approximate acreage or, if developed, names of abutting subdivisions. - 8.
-Location of streams, lakes and swamps, and land subject to the 100-year flood as defined by the Federal Emergency Management Agency, official flood maps. - 9.
+Unplatted adjoining lands and names of abutting subdivisions. - 8.
+Location of streams, lakes and swamps, and land subject to the 100-year flood as defined by the Federal Emergency Management Agency official flood maps. - 9.
 Bearing and distance to permanent points on the nearest existing street lines of bench marks or other permanent monuments (not less than three (3)) shall be accurately described on the plat. - 10.
-Municipal lines shall be accurately tied to the lines of the subdivision by distance and angles when such lines traverse or are reasonably close to the subdivision. - 11.
+Municipal and County lines shall be accurately tied to the lines of the subdivision by distance and angles when such lines traverse or are reasonably close to the subdivision. - 11.
 The closest land lot corner shall be accurately tied to the lines of the subdivision by distance and angles. - 12.
-Location, dimensions, and purposes of any land reserved or dedicated for public use. - 13.
-Exact locations, width, and names of all streets within and immediately adjoining the new subdivision. - 14.
-Street right-of-way lines shall show deflection angles of intersection, radii, and lines of tangents. - 15.
+Location, dimensions and purposes of any land reserved or dedicated for public use. - 13.
+Exact locations, width and names of all streets within and immediately adjoining the new subdivision. - 14.
+Street right-of-way lines shall show deflection angles of intersection, radii and lines of tangents. - 15.
 Lot lines shall be shown with dimensions to the nearest one hundredth (1/100) foot and bearings. - 16.
 Lots shall be numbered in numerical order and blocks lettered alphabetically. - 17.
 Accurate location and description of monuments and markers. - 18.
-Minimum building front yard setback lines as required by these land development regulations. - 19.
-Reference to recorded subdivision plats of adjoining platted land shall be shown by recorded names, plat book, and page number. - 20.
-Covenants and restrictions.
+Minimum building front, side and rear yard setback lines as required by these land development regulations. - 19.
+Reference to recorded subdivision plats of adjoining platted land shall be shown by recorded names, plat book and page number. - 20.
+Covenants and restrictions notice in accordance with Section 177.09(28), Florida Statutes.